messente/messente-api-java/docs/GroupsApi.md

 # **updateGroup**
 > GroupEnvelope updateGroup(groupId, groupName)

-Updates a group with the provided name.
+Updates a group with the provided name

 ### Example
 ```java